gitvignesh/DailyDSA/Topics to read on the weekend.md

 12. Life cycle of a composable?
 13. How is Jetpack connect to view XML system ?
 14. What is Gradle and AGP in Android studio?
 15. How do broadcast receivers work in android at system level?
+16. How the work-manager work under the hood ?